 What is needed to confirm a fourth dimension is displacement through all three.
 The simultaneous reduction or expansion of a body as illustrated by the hypercube would do the job.
 A fractal iteration could describe such a phenomenon.

 Everything around us seems to be on the move: trees, clouds, mountain ranges, continents; none of them predictable in how.
 Things influence development, and the more causality the greater the impossibility of predicting an outcome.

 Time is change; perceived or otherwise.
 As someone once said: "If it can happen it will".
 Yet, something as uncontrollable in appearance as a tree or as bizarrely beautiful as a fractal image does have some method to its madness.
-There are rules in Chaos -- or equations when developing fractal graphics -- so there is purpose in progression; and that purpose has a name: Evolution.
-Not just the evolution of life and its repetitive nature -- as discussed earlier -- but the evolution of all inanimate, crystalline, cultural and indeed, cosmic phenomena.
+There are rules in Chaos – or equations when developing fractal graphics – so there is purpose in progression; and that purpose has a name: Evolution.
+Not just the evolution of life and its repetitive nature, but the evolution of all inanimate, crystalline, cultural and indeed, cosmic phenomena.

 It doesn't have to be an intelligent purpose, it is inherent in all things that move.
 It just has to work.
-The incredible fractal similarities between certain Indo-Pacific soft corals of the Dendronphthya genus and the inflorescence or flower arrangements of a mango tree, suggests reason, not coincidence (in the language of psychologist Carl Jung).
+The incredible fractal similarity between certain Indo-Pacific soft corals of the Dendronphthya genus and the inflorescence of a mango tree, suggests reason, not coincidence (in the language of psychologist Carl Jung).

 There is a need for the passing of time in order for there to be time.
 And in the case of this universe it appears that the overriding principal is "repetition".
 Read more...